jaychowjingjie/security-research-ctf-papers/README.md

 # security_research_papers
-Security research papers at JHUSIS/JHUAPL
+Security research papers that I published internally at JHUSIS/JHUAPL.
+Some of the papers were written and collaborated with professors and coursemates.